-Sub-Alternative 2f would establish a 2,000 lb gutted weight (2,360 lb whole weight) trip limit.
-Table 5 reveals that less than 1% of trips with all gear types and about 1% of pot trips had catches at or greater than this trip level.
-Therefore, under Sub-Alternative 2f the expected quota closure dates would be almost identical to the No Action Alternative 1 and would have little effect of extending the black sea bass fishery.
-Sub-Alternative 2g would establish a 2,500 lb gutted weight (2,775 lb whole weight) tip limit.
-As with Sub-Alternative 2f, a 2,500 lb trip limit would provide little effect on extending the fishing season for black sea bass.
+Alternative 2f would establish a 2,000 lb gutted weight (2,360 lb whole weight) trip limit.
+Tables 5 and 6 reveal that less than 1% of trips with all gear types and about 1% of pot trips had catches at or greater than this trip level.
+Therefore, under Alternative 2f the expected quota closure dates would be almost identical to the No Action Alternative 1 and would have little effect of extending the black sea bass fishery.

-Alternative 2h would specify a trip limit that would allow the black sea bass fishery to remain open throughout the June-May fishing year.
+Alternative 2g would specify a trip limit that would allow the black sea bass fishery to remain open throughout the June-May fishing year.
 In the absence of a closure, it is estimated that the increased effort would have resulted in landings of 660,126 lbs gutted weight during the June 2009 to May 2010 fishing year.
 An approximate trip limit of 340 lbs gutted weight would be needed to keep the 2009 fishing year open (Table 4).
-Amendment 18A is under development and includes proposed actions to limit the number of pots that can be fished and the requirement that fishermen return pots to shore at the conclusion of a trip.
+Amendment 18 is under development and includes proposed actions to limit the number of pots that can be fished and the requirement that fishermen return pots to shore at the conclusion of a trip.
 There is a possibility that fishermen could exceed the trip limit when retrieving pots and fishermen would have to empty the catch from the pots.
-As shown in Table 5, only 14% of the trips exceeded at trip level of 508 lbs gutted weight.
-In contrast, only 4 to 5% of pot trips had catches greater than 1,000 lbs gutted weight (Table 5).
+Tables 5 and 6 shows that only 14% of the trips, with all gear combined or just pots, exceeded at trip level of 508 lbs gutted weight.
+In contrast, only 4 to 5% of pot trips had catches greater than 1,000 lbs gutted weight (Table 6).
 Although release mortality of black sea bass from pots is considered to be low, some mortality would be expected if fishermen were to release fish from pots after a trip limit is met.

-Table 4-4.
+Table 4.
 Reduction in total catch and approximate trip limit needed to keep fishery open all year based on data from black sea bass Jun-May fishing years for 2006-2009.

+Trip

-Year Reduction Trip limit
+Year Reduction limit

 2008 6% 1,271

 2009 53% 340